 Special Features and Solutions

 Though National offered free host space, they would not allow the mySQL database, a critical component of WordPress — actually, it’s defining component.
 With some research (and unique programming) we were able to initially host the WordPress at National, and host the mySQL database at Chinnici Consulting.
 WordPress is able to take that level of programming, but it is anything but a routine use.
 Every webpage that was spun up had to read from two locations across the web.
 Moreover, although a bit technical, the National organization was running php version 5.3.
-(For comparison, every website at Chinnici Consulting is at 7.1.)
+(For comparison, every website at Chinnici Consulting was then at 7.1.)
 WordPress will issue periodic updates to leapfrog security vulnerabilities, but it was now no longer updating prior to 5.4.
 Running an old version of WordPress was, by definition, increasingly vulnerable.

 Moreover, all of this had to be done on a limited budget.
 So the various needed modules needed to be the “free versions” of the more elegant, subscription-based module versions.